Log in by going to https://[yourdistrict].schooldata.net/v2/career-planner/#/

 Occupational Personality Types - These areas are categorized by personality type found in the Self Assessments.
 Click on an Occupational Personality Type to see the various careers categorized here.

 Investigating a Career - From any area where you see the name of a career, click on it to learn more.
 This provides an overview of the career and its median salary in Washington.
 Click the (+) to see a complete description of the career.
 To investigate the career further, click the Dig Deeper.
-On the top, the Duties, Requirements, Training, Wages, Employment Outlook, Things to Know, or Resources tabs provide more ways to investigate a career.
+On the top, the Duties (Task List and Common Work Activities), Requirements (Working Conditions, Physical Demands, Skills and Abilities), Training (Training, Education After High School, Volunteer/Work Experience, On-The-Job Training, Military Training, Helpful High School Courses), Wages (Washington Regions, Other States and U.S. Territories), Employment Outlook, Things to Know, or Resources tabs provide more ways to investigate a career.
 On the right, you will find Related Careers and Related Programs.

 See the article Research Careers for more information.